 In general, excel can produce several types of basic graphs once you chop up and select the exact data you want to analyze.

 R, on the other hand, is designed to produce graphs much more easily without all the pre-graph work, as well as provide more types of graphs that you’d ever know what to do with.

 Below are the benefits of using R:

 R can be downloaded by anyone, anywhere, on any platform!

 R uses a scripting language rather than a GUI, so it’s much easier to automate things in R than in Excel.
 This can save a lot of time, especially when you plan to re-use the same analysis multiple times.

-Due to the automation provided by R scripts, so many operations are much faster to perform in R than Excel.
+Due to the automation provided by R scripts, many operations are much faster to perform in R than in Excel.